V2I-Calib: A Novel Calibration Approach for Collaborative Vehicle and Infrastructure LiDAR Systems: EXPERIMENT

 \subsection{Experimental Settings}

-In this section, a systematic performance evaluation of the proposed method will be conducted through comparative experiments and ablation studies.
-Contrast experiments are aimed at verifying the superiority of the proposed method by comparing its performance with other methods on datasets of varying difficulty.
-On the other hand, ablation studies further analyze the effectiveness of individual components/modules.
-Both experiments were conducted on an experimental platform equipped with an Intel i7-9750H CPU.
+This section describes a systematic performance evaluation of the proposed method, which is conducted through comparative experiments and ablation studies.All experiments were performed on an experimental platform equipped with an Intel i7-9750H CPU.